upkie/vulp/README.md

 If any of the non-features is a no-go to you, you may also want to check out these existing alternatives:

 * [mc\_rtc](https://github.com/jrl-umi3218/mc_rtc/) - C++ real-time control framework from which Vulp inherited, among others, the idea of running the same code on simulated and real robots.
 The choice of a weakly-typed dictionary-based IPC was also inspired by mc\_rtc's data store.
 C++ controllers are bigger cathedrals to build but they can run at higher frequencies.
-* [moteus](https://pypi.org/project/moteus/) - Python bindings for moteus brushless controllers also [run well up to 200 Hz](https://github.com/tasts-robots/vulp/blob/main/doc/loop_cycles.md#moteus-python-api), which makes them a simpler alternative if you don't need the simulation/real-robot switch.
 * [robot\_interfaces](https://github.com/open-dynamic-robot-initiative/robot_interfaces) - Similar IPC between non-realtime Python and real-time C++ processes.
 The main difference lies in the use of Python bindings and action/observation types (more overhead, more safeguards) where Vulp goes structureless (faster changes, faster blunders).
 Also, robot\_interfaces enforces process synchronization with a [time-series API](https://people.tuebingen.mpg.de/mpi-is-software/robotfingers/docs/robot_interfaces/doc/timeseries.html) while in Vulp this is up to the agent (most agents act greedily on the latest observation).
 * [ros2_control](https://github.com/ros-controls/ros2_control) - A C++ framework for real-time control using ROS2 (still a work in progress).
 Its barrier of entry is steeper than the other alternatives, making it a fit for production rather than prototyping, as it aims for compatibility with other ROS frameworks like [MoveIt](https://moveit.ros.org/).
 A Vulp C++ spine is equivalent to a ROS ``ControllerInterface`` implementing the dictionary-based IPC protocol.

+If your robot is built with one of the following open hardware components, you can also use their corresponding interfaces directly:

+* [moteus](https://pypi.org/project/moteus/) - Python bindings for moteus brushless controllers also [run well up to 200 Hz](https://github.com/tasts-robots/vulp/blob/main/doc/loop_cycles.md#moteus-python-api), which makes them a simpler alternative if you don't need the simulation/real-robot switch.
+* [odri_control_interface](https://github.com/open-dynamic-robot-initiative/odri_control_interface) - interface to control robots built with the [ODRI](https://github.com/open-dynamic-robot-initiative) Master Board, a simpler alternative if you have an ODRI robot and don't need the simulation/real-robot switch.

 ## Getting started